Eurydia/notes-on-clean-programming-language/src/pages/index-mirror.md

 isNatural    n   =  n > 0
 ```

-If a function has multiple implementations, each implementation must share the the same identifier.
+If a function has multiple implementations, each implementation must share the the same name.

 ```
 // Language: Clean

 fib :: Int -> Int
-fib    1   =  1                          // 1st implementation
+fib    1   =  1
-fib    2   =  1                          // 2nd
+fib    2   =  1
-fib    n   =  fib (n - 1) + fib (n - 2)  // 3rd
+fib    n   =  fib (n - 1) + fib (n - 2)
 ```

-It is required that the Implementations of a function are textually grouped together.
+It is required that implementations of a function are textually grouped together.
 As such, the following is not allowed.

 ```
 // Language: Clean